-The masala chai that we are familiar with usually contains a blend of black tea and a few spices like cloves, cardamom, ginger, cinnamon, and so on.
+Masala chai usually contains a blend of black tea and a few spices like cloves, cardamom, ginger, cinnamon, and so on.
 Each blend is different, so what you may get in your tea bag may be vastly different than the mix from another brand.

-If you’re brewing kombucha with black tea then you are probably wondering whether you can combine two of your favorite things: kombucha tea and chai tea.
+If you’re brewing kombucha with black tea then you may wonder whether you can combine kombucha tea and chai tea.
 Because masala is just a blend of the same black tea you would use for kombucha and a few spices, right?